coin-or/coin-or.github.io/pages/user/user_introduction.md

 ### About version numbers

-COIN numbers versions by a standard semantic versioning scheme: each version has a *major*, *minor*, and *patch/release* number.
+COIN-OR numbers versions by a standard semantic versioning scheme: each version has a *major*, *minor*, and *patch/release* number.
 All version within a *major.minor* series are compatible.
 All versions within a *major* series are backwards compatible.
 The versions with the `stable/` subdirectory have two